Rahul-Roy-UI/Algorithms/readme.md

 18. **Remove Element from Array**
     Remove all occurrences of a given value from an array in-place and return the new length.

+19. **Best Time to Buy and Sell Stock**
+    Find the maximum profit by buying and selling a stock once using a single pass with min tracking.

 ---

 ### ⚙️ JavaScript Concepts